weDocument/weDocument.github.io/README.md

 ## ``weDocument is a documentation website that help programmers to code and also learn something``

-###It is a initiative by a group of coders who thought that beginner coders should understand the documentation very easily and very meaningfully.
+<h3>It is a initiative by a group of coders who thought that beginner coders should understand the documentation very easily and very meaningfully.</h3>
-####So we have started this project called weDocument.
-It is made by programmers for the sake of other programmers.
+<h4>So we have started this project called weDocument.
+It is made by programmers for the sake of other programmers.</h4>